Sony spoof 'The Interview' makes North Korea butt of the joke

 The raunchy comedy's villain is North Korean leader Kim Jong Un, a creative choice that sparked a real-life threat from the hermetic nation and possibly, as some speculate, a damaging cyberattack on the movie studio by unidentified hackers.

-The film pairs high-stakes geopolitics with the hallmark bawdy language, stoner jokes and bathroom humour presented by stars Seth Rogen and James Franco.
+The film pairs high-stakes geopolitics with the hallmark bawdy language, stoner jokes and bathroom humor presented by stars Seth Rogen and James Franco.

 "The Interview" is the second film Rogen and Evan Goldberg directed, produced and wrote after last year's raunchy apocalypse spoof "This is the End."